GrafiteInc/Builder/README.md

 ##### Last Steps

 Once you've added in all these parts you will want to run the starter command!
 ```php
 php artisan laracogs:starter
 ```

 Then you'll need to migrate to add in the users, user meta, roles and teams tables.
 The seeding is run to set the initial roles for your application.
 ```php
 php artisan migrate --seed
 ```

-Now its time for more features!
+Now its time for more boilerplate generators!

 ### Boostrap
 ----
-Boostrap prepares your application with bootstrap as a view/ css framework
+Boostrap prepares your application with bootstrap as a view/ css framework.
 ```php
 php artisan laracogs:bootstrap
 ```

 ### Semantic
 ----
-Semantic prepares your application with semantic-ui as a view/ css framework
+Semantic prepares your application with semantic-ui as a view/ css framework.
 ```php
 php artisan laracogs:semantic
 ```

-<small>Please note that Billing and Notifications are still set for bootstrap</small>
+<small>Please note that Billing and Notifications are only set for use with bootstrap</small>

 ### Notifications
 ----
-Notifications prepares your application with a notification system
+Notifications prepares your application with a notification system.
 ```php
 php artisan laracogs:notifications
 ```